Search Knowledge Base by Keyword

 NOTE: Changing the data source after adding columns will remove any existing columns from the report.

-2. Workflow (Waves, Tasks)
+2. Orchestration (Waves, Tasks)

 5. Description – Description of the report (optional)